 It’s that time of year where families are bringing new puppies home.
 One major concern most new pet owners have is introducing their new puppy to their children.
 Before your new puppy arrives, hold a family meeting and discuss each puppy safety tip in detail with your children.
 It’s vital to teach young children polite behaviors around puppies.
-While most of these safety tips pertain to dogs of all ages, there are a few specific to puppies only.
+If you are not sure how to handle transitioning a puppy into your family, it might be a good idea to consult a veterinarian Here are some safety tips that pertain to dogs of all ages but a few are specific to puppies only.

 1. Crate Your Puppy in a Quiet Room

 Place your puppy’s crate in a quiet place, such as your master bedroom.
 When puppies are crated, they need peace and quiet to rest and enjoy food filled toys.
 Refrain from placing your puppy’s crate in your children’s playroom, living room, kitchen or another busy area.
 Children should not harass your puppy, so close the bedroom door to ensure privacy.

 Puppies should be left alone during mealtime.
 When children approach a puppy’s food bowl, pet the puppy while eating or stick their fingers in the food bowl, this can cause a puppy to resource guard her food.
 It’s best to feed puppies in their crates with the crate door securely closed.
 Even better would be to feed your puppy her meals from food stuffed toys when crated.
 This applies to when your puppy is chewing on a bully stick or toy too.

 Many children like to pick up and hold puppies like babies, but this can quickly annoy a puppy.
 It’s important for children to understand that puppies need plenty of space and that they should have the choice to be held or picked up.